tuckmeng/rpa/Spreadsheet/WebExecutables/Readme.md

 Creating a webpage that does the same Excel Spreadsheet functionality as the Linux Program.
-There are 2 versions of the webpage that uses 2 different zip libraries to package the XLSX file.
-Outputs from both have been checked by Virustotal to be clean.
+The Javascript library used to zip up the file comes from https://github.com/gildas-lormeau/zip.js This version only allows numbers to be put into the Excel file as the XML structure changes when strings are put in.